IEEE-NITK/Chip-Interconnect-Modelling/Final blog.md

 ## Objectives

-#### Analysis and Modelling Lower Metal On-Chip Interconnects using Physical Fabrication Parameters
+* Analysis and Modelling Lower Metal On-Chip Interconnects using Physical Fabrication Parameters
+* Designing a GUI for displaying the results acquired from the model for any interconnect lengths

 The lower metal layers of the interconnects of the IC was chosen to analyse.
 A pi-model of RLC network was proposed to model the interconnects, which incorporates for the fabrication parameters.
 The pi-model proposed was quantitaively analyzed using the delay time td, which was used as a metric to note the differences in the performances